 The New York Pro Bono Scholars Program, in which the Law School participates, allows third-year law students to take the New York Bar Exam in February of their third year, after which they provide pro bono legal services on a full-time basis to low-income clients for twelve weeks.
 The Pro Bono Scholars Program is only available as a full-time course and is only available to students taking the New York Bar in February of their 3L year.
-Students interested in the Pro Bono Scholars Program must submit an application for the program in the second semester of their second year, or in 2022 by August 12, 2022.
+Students interested in the Pro Bono Scholars Program must submit an application for the program by August 14, 2023.
 The full-time course requirement and pro bono services requirement for this program can be met with either: a placement with an external organization that meets the requirement of the program or a placement at an in-house Law School clinical course that is supervised by a permanent faculty member at the Law School in Ithaca.
 Not all clinical courses can be designed by instructors as compatible with the requirements of the Pro Bono Scholars Program and special permission of the clinical instructor must be obtained in advance and in coordination with the Externship Director.